archi-Doc/ValueLink/README.md

         if (value != this.__gen_cl_identifier__001)
         {
             if (this.__gen_cl_identifier__001 != null)
-            {// Remove TinyClass from previous Goshujin.
+            {// Remove the TinyClass from a previous Goshujin. this.__gen_cl_identifier__001.IdChain.Remove(this);
-                this.__gen_cl_identifier__001.IdChain.Remove(this);
             }

             this.__gen_cl_identifier__001 = value;// Set a new value. if (value != null)
-            {// Add TinyClass to new Goshujin.
+            {// Add the TinyClass to a new Goshujin. value.IdChain.Add(this.id, this);
-                value.IdChain.Add(this.id, this);
             }
         }